adimian/kirby/docs/usage.md

 the profit we make each day.

 The constraints are :
- - The sales made with the current stock are updated on the API every minute
+ - The sales made with the current stock are updated on the API every minute,
- - We want to estimate the production everyday knowing the sales
+ - We want to estimate the production everyday knowing the sales,
- - At the end of the day, we also want a state of the stock and an economical report (for now only with the profit made in the day)
+ - At the end of the day, we also want a state of the stock and an economical report (for now only with the profit made in the day),
- - We want the production, the stock and the profit to be send back to some API somewhere
+ - We want the production, the stock and the profit to be send back to some API somewhere.

 The architecture of our project is the following: